coder/coder/docs/admin/configure.md

 Coder server's primary configuration is done via environment variables.
 For a full list of the options, run `coder server --help` on the host.

-## Tunnel

-For proof-of-concept deployments, you can set `CODER_TUNNEL=true` to run Coder on a unique `*.try.coder.app` URL.
-This is a quick way to allow users and workspaces outside your LAN to connect to Coder.

 ## Access URL

 `CODER_ACCESS_URL` is required if you are not using the tunnel.
 Set this to the external URL